pbassham/furlough-page/Furlough Packet:Video.md

 My family and I have been serving as church planting missionaries to Thailand since 2010.
 My wife and 3 beautiful daughters.

-This packet of information is to introduce you to our family and the ministry God has given us.
+This is to introduce you to our family and the ministry God has given us.
 After reviewing the information, if the Lord leads, we would be honored for the opportunity to partner with you through prayer and/or financial support.

 Thank you for your consideration!
 ---------------------------------